School Programs

 Animals and Habitats

-PreK-Grade 12
+prek-grade 12

 Students discover different habitats and evidence of a variety of animals at the Watershed Reserve.
 They will investigate how animals meet their basic needs, including where they live and what they eat.
 Students will learn how to identify animal tracks, feathers, fur, scat and other signs left by local wildlife.
 Available year-round.